 In Case You missed It...
-The Ventana Wildlife Society’s March Condor Zoom-Chat is now available Online!
+The Ventana Wildlife Society’s June Condor Zoom-Chat is now available online!

-In addition to the Zoom-Chat, catch up on all the good news from the U.S. Fish and Wildlife Service:
+• In addition to the Zoom-Chat, catch up on all the informative and essential news from the U.S. Fish and Wildlife Service.

 Our Mission: Conserving native wildlife and their habitats through science, education and collaboration.
 We’re a non-profit organization founded in 1977, we are recovering California Condors in the wild and providing outdoor education programs for more than 1,000 youth annually.